What Does Dopamine Do?

 Your body has five different dopamine receptors.
 We’ll consider two of them here: DRD1 and DRD2.
 Both are abundant on the outsides of dopamine-sensitive neurons in the central nervous system and activate a dopamine signal cascade inside a neuron when they bind to dopamine.

-Recent research in mice suggests that there are three different subtypes of dopamine-sensitive neurons that give rise to different types of responses.
-Two of these are activated in response to unexpected rewards and also “punishments”.
-The activation of a third subtype of dopamine-sensitive neurons, located primarily in the substantia nigra. occurs only when the animal moves, and not in response to reward or punishment.
+Recent research in mice suggests that there are three different subtypes of dopamine-sensitive neurons.
+Two of these are activated in response to unexpected rewards as well as “punishments” (i.e. air puffs to the face, which mice dislike).
+The activation of a third subtype of dopamine-sensitive neurons, located primarily in the substantia nigra, occurs only when the animal moves, not in response to reward or punishment.
 This intriguing result suggests that dopamine-producing neurons affected by Parkinson’s disease are specific to movement.

 What Happens When Dopamine Signaling Goes Awry?

-Some people experience problems with their dopamine transporter and/or dopamine receptors (DAT, DRD1, DRD2).
+Some people experience problems with their dopamine transporter and/or dopamine receptors.
 These issues can be genetic or caused by environmental influences like brain injuries or substance use/addiction.
 It’s also possible for the environment and behavior to influence your genetics (this is called epigenetics).
 While genetics are not the only reason dopamine signaling may be affected in a person, they are typically easier to study.

-People with autism spectrum disorder (ASD) may have differences in their dopamine signaling system.
-Some of them have mutations in their DAT, which impact the natural balance of dopamine in their bodies.
+People with autism (ASD) may have differences in their dopamine signaling system.
+Some have dopamine transporter/receptor mutations that impact the natural balance of dopamine in their bodies.

 Dysfunctional dopamine signaling may lead to neurological conditions and behavioral changes.
 For example, differences in genes encoding for DAT have been associated with risk for ADHD, and mutations in DAT have been identified in ASD.
 Additionally, challenges with motor control and sleep problems that commonly co-occur with autism may be due to problems with dopamine receptors.